mdonkers/dotfiles/debian_install.md

     pamu2fcfg -u `whoami` -opam://`hostname` -ipam://`hostname`

+If a PIN is asked, this is the 'numeric' PIN set for the Yubikey.
-Copy the results to the file `/etc/yubikey/u2f_keys` Then continue installation (or manually add the two lines to the top of `/etc/pam.d/sudo` and `/etc/pam.d/login`):
+Copy the results to the file `/etc/yubikey/u2f_keys`

+Follow up with the remaining installation:

     ./bin/install.sh private
+    sudo ./bin/install.sh dev
+    ./bin/install.sh golang

 ## Remaining Software ##

-To install Slack, first download the Debian package.
+To install **Slack**, first download the Debian package.
 Then the following commands:

     sudo apt-get update
     sudo dpkg -i path/to/deb/file

+There might be some missing dependencies (e.g. `libnotify4`).
+KDE dependencies should **not** be needed.
+Install missing dependencies separately, then complete installation as:

+    sudo apt install --no-install-recommends trash-cli libnotify4
     sudo apt-get install -f

+Limit Slack log output by adding the `-s` flag to the Desktop entry in `/usr/share/applications/slack.desktop`.

-To install IntelliJ, download the package and extract.
+To install **IntelliJ**, download the package and extract.
 Move to the following location:

-    /usr/local/share/idea-IU-<version>
+    /opt/idea-IU-<version>

 Install the desktop shortcut by starting IntelliJ and from the _Configure_ menu select _Create Desktop Entry_.
 This will put a `.desktop` entry in `~/.local/share/applications/jetbrains-idea.desktop`.